plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Endings.md

 ---

-At any point a Player may choose to have their Adventurer's Ending.
+At any point, a Player may choose to have their Adventurer's Ending.

-An Ending can take many different forms:
+An Ending can take many forms:
 1. The Adventurer has died;
-2. The Adventurer is assumed to be dead;
+2. The Party assumes the Adventurer is dead;
 3. The Adventurer no longer has an interest in Adventuring; or,
 4. Any other ending the Player thinks is appropriate for their Adventurer.